jlexen/MidiStreamingBlazorApp/README.md

 ### Web Application

 This application allows users to create "Meetings" and share a meeting link with others in order to collaborate with a shared virtual keyboard.
-As users running the console applicaiton above play notes, their key presses will appear for every member in the meeting to see.
+As users running the console application above play notes, their key presses will appear for every member in the meeting to see.